sktusing/OSC-ReRouter/README.md

 Run the script and it'll ask for:
-RX IP Address
+- RX IP Address
-RX Port
+- RX Port
-TX IP Address
+- TX IP Address
-TX Port
+- TX Port
-The message to listen for (* is wildcard)
+- The message to listen for (* is wildcard)
-Then the new message prefix
+- The new message prefix

 It'll print out any message it transmits.